Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 "I have tried to move on, and I have been successful so far.
 I was given a new life and a second chance when I met my fiancée; I have no desire to bring any of that pain into my life," Dial told Oxygen.com.

 He still lives in Oklahoma and doesn't currently work in politics, citing his experience with seeing Maldonado die as part of the reason he left the field.

-"I have a hard time sitting in offices now, I think it’s related to how Travis killed himself in the office at the zoo.
-So I really don’t know which line of work I’d like to go in," Dial told Oxygen.com, respectfully declining to say where he is working now.
+"I have a hard time sitting in offices now, I think it’s related to how Travis killed himself in the office at the zoo," Dial told Oxygen.com, respectfully declining to say where he is working now.

-Despite not watching "Tiger King" he hopes people understand the dire straits that tigers face as a species.
+He previously told Oxygen.com that he hopes that people, as a result of the docuseries’ success, will understand the dire straits that tigers face as a species.